 I have already published the list of Oil and Gas Companies in Nigeria and now, this article is dedicated to discussing more of Upstream vs Downstream based on the growing inquiry in Google search.
-Check out list the top Oil and Gas training schools in Nigeria
+Check out list of the top Oil and Gas training schools in Nigeria

-When most people think of the oil and gas industry, they only think of the Upstream sector – Which involves the searching for oil, drilling wells, and getting hydrocarbons out of the ground and little or no knowledge midstream and downstream sector of the oil and gas industry even though we interact with them on daily basis.
+When most people think of the oil and gas industry, they only think of the Upstream sector – Which involves searching for oil, drilling wells, and getting hydrocarbons out of the ground and little or no knowledge midstream and downstream sector of the oil and gas industry even though we interact with them on daily basis.

-Oil and gas, like every other commodity-based businesses, are price sensitive and bound to experience multifaceted cycle throughout any single career lifespan.
+Oil and gas, like every other commodity-based business, are price sensitive and bound to experience a multifaceted cycle throughout any single career lifespan.
 Things are constantly changing!
 The more you know about how upstream vs downstream and how they work together the better.
 Don’t be that person who thinks that what’s outside of your particular segment can’t affect you.

 What is Upstream?